`I’m just here to do my job,’ imperiled prosecutor says

 Under Berman’s tenure, his office also brought charges against Michael Avenatti, the combative lawyer who gained fame by representing porn actress Stormy Daniels in lawsuits involving Trump.
 Avenatti was convicted in February of trying to extort Nike after prosecutors said he threatened to use his media access to hurt Nike’s reputation and stock price unless the sportswear giant paid him up to $25 million.

+Neumeister reported from New York.
 Associated Press writers Colleen Long, Zeke Miller and Marcy Gordon in Washington, and Tom Hays and Kevin Hagen in New York contributed to this report.

 Sign up for Daily Newsletters